Astro-Discs-TX/medusa/www/apps/docs/content/deployments/server/deploying-on-aws-using-terraform.md

 ecr_storefront_create = true
 ```

-See [ECR Documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/registry_auth.html) learn how to log in and push images.
+See [ECR Documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/registry_auth.html) to learn how to log in and push images.

 ### Use an External Image Repository
 If you’re using an external image repository, provide the repository address and image tag as variables, optionally you might need to provide credentials for repository: